SSD Data RecoveryOWC SSD Data Recovery Service

 What to Do When Your Hard Drive Crashes?

-• Check the Temperature.
-SSDs are sensitive to heat, and the excessive heat can cause damage to the device.
+SSDs are sensitive to heat, and excessive heat can damage the device.
 Use a temperature monitoring tool to check the temperature of the SSD.

 OWC SSD Data Recovery